Engineered from first principles

 - Manage risks, expectations and problems

-By doing these things, we will help companies design, make and sell better products to happier customers.
+By doing these things, we will help companies design, make and sell better products and services to happier customers.

 Ben Merton, Lakshman Thatai & Avinash Sultanpur